michaellhans-glair/gpt-researcher/multi_agents/README.md

   - Reviewer - Validates the correctness of the draft given a set of criteria and provides feedback.
   - Revisor - Revises the draft until it is satisfactory based on the reviewer feedback.
 - Writer - Compiles and writes the final report including an introduction, conclusion and references section from the given research findings.
+- Translator - Translates the final report into Indonesian language (if enabled).
 - Publisher - Publishes the final report to multi formats such as PDF, Docx, Markdown, etc.

 ## How to run